kepham/BTree/README.md

 # BTree
-C# implementation of a Btree
+C# implementation of a B-tree